 Branch Coverage: A test coverage criteria which requires that for each decision point each possible branch be executed at least once.

-Bug: A fault in a program which causes the program to perform in an unintended or unanticipated manner.
+Bug: A fault in a program that causes the program to perform in an unintended or unanticipated manner.

 Boundary Value Testing: A testing technique using input values at, just below, and just above, the defined limits of an input domain; and with input values causing outputs to be at, just below, and just above, the defined limits of an output domain.

-Branch Testing: Testing technique to satisfy coverage criteria which require that for each decision point, each possible branch [outcome] be executed at least once.
+Branch Testing: A testing technique to satisfy coverage criteria that require that for each decision point, each possible branch [outcome] be executed at least once.
 Contrast with testing, path; testing, statement.
-See: branch coverage.
+See branch coverage.

 Compatibility Testing: The process of determining the ability of two or more systems to exchange information.
 In a situation where the developed software replaces an already working program, an investigation should be conducted to assess possible comparability problems between the new software and other programs or systems.